criccomini/cnr.sh/content/posts/comparing-apache-cncf-commonhaus.md

 ## tl;dr

 So, which foundation is right for you?
 As staff software engineers say, "it depends".
-I started to write out a full-fledged decision tree, but there are too many variables to consider.
+I started to write out a full decision tree, but there are too many variables to consider.
 Instead, here's some vibes-based guidance:

 - Always start as a BDFL.
 - Stay a BDFL as long as your project is new, small, or doesn't have companies depending on it.
-- Never use Apache.
 - Use CNCF if you don't know what you're doing, if you want help with branding and marketing, or if you're backed by a company that wants to pay CNCF.
+- Use Apache if you want to use CNCF but they reject you.
 - Use Commonhaus if you know what you're doing and want flexibility.
 If you're a SaaS vendor with an AGPL license, use Commonhaus.

 This list is non-exhaustive.
 I'm sure there will be much to quibble over.